skillrepos/copilot-testing/labs.md

 ![add context](./images/new-choose-webscraper.png?raw=true "add context")
 ![updated context](./images/new-updated-context.png?raw=true "updated context")

 8. Now, let's ask Copilot how we can measure code coverage on the file?
+If Copilot creates a response that looks like another set of tests or testing code, then it probably ran with the */tests* shortcut.
+You can click on the *"rerun without"* link to get output similar to what's shown below.
 ```
 How can I measure code coverage on this file?
 ```